Flappyboy/sda/README.md

  ![process](/doc/images/process.png)

 # Task_Process
-Each function is run as a task.
+Each function (Info collection, Partition, Evaluation) is run as a task.
 All output is encapsulated as Infos.
-And input consists of the user's form input and infos
+And input consists of the user's form input and infos (from other task output).
+- UI: The user enters a parameter or selects the desired Info.
+- Instantiate Form Data: Convert the form data entered by the user.
+For example, Convert the File address to a File object.
+- Instantiate Infos: Convert the Info Id selected by the user to specific Info data.
+- FunctionManager: The specific FunctionService is called based on the selected function name.
+The colored rectangles represent each FunctionService.
+  - Static Java Info Collection: Analyze the jar package using ASM to obtain classes, methods, and their dependencies.
+  - Pinpoint Plugin Info Collection: Automatically generate plug-ins from class information.
+The plug-in is used to tell which information pinpoint collects.
+  - Pinpoint Dynamic Java Info Collection: Pinpoint acquisition target program operating time dynamic data.
+  - Git Commit Info Collection: Get commit data from git logs to establish relationships between classes.
+- Info Dao Manager: The corresponding InfoDao is called based on the type of the Info output.
+- Info Dao: Persistent operation for Info.

  ![task_process](/doc/images/task_process.png)